ChadKillingsworth/closure-calculate-chunks/readme.md

 How the name of a chunk is determined.
 For "entrypoint", chunk names are derived from the imported file name.
 For "numbered", the entrypoint is named "main" and child chunks are numeric indexes.

+**--name-prefix prefix**
+Prefix string prepended to each chunk name.

 ## Output
 Outputs a JSON object with closure-compiler chunk definitions and source files in dependency order.